 Crock Pot Mississippi Pot Roast (+Video)

 - Heat up a large skillet on high.
-Add oil to hot skillet.
+Add 2 tablespoons olive oil to hot skillet.
 You want it really hot here to brown or "sear" the beef quickly.
+This can also be done in your slow cooker if you have the sear or saute option.

 - Transfer meat to slow cooker.
-Sprinkle packets of dry ranch dressing and onion soup mixes over pot roast.
+Sprinkle 1 packet ranch dressing mix and 1 packet dry onion soup mix over pot roast.
+Top with 1/2 cup (1 stick) salted butter then place 8 peperoncini peppers on and around the roast.

 - After it has cooked, take two forks and start shredding the meat.
 Discard any big fatty pieces.
 Then serve.